MIDASverse/rMIDAS/README.md

-You can also download the [`rmidas-env.yml`](https://github.com/MIDASverse/rMIDAS/blob/master/rmidas-env.yml) conda environment file from this repository to set up all dependencies in a new condaenv.
+You can also download the [`rmidas-env.yml`](https://github.com/MIDASverse/rMIDAS/blob/master/rmidas-env.yml) conda environment file from this repository to set up all dependencies in a new conda environment.
 To do so, download the .yml file, navigate to the download directory in your console and run:

 ``` bash
 conda env create -f rmidas-env.yml